tonypls/FruitShare/README.md

 # FruitShare
 Fruit Share!
 Ionic App

-** Karanjit - Yo guys for some reason the files I get from this repo don't work for me even though they are the same as the ones in the other repo.
+** Karanjit - Standard NPM install may not work when cloning this repo.
+The node_modules folder isn't generated correctly by NPM.
-If you have the same issue, use this repo: https://github.com/KaranjitGahunia/IonicFirebase
+Instead, use this link to get a zipped version of the node_modules folder: https://drive.google.com/open?id=0BwFjAjomrfG_VEN4MWwyR293WHc

 ## Install & Start